mandarini/TentBnB/README.md

 Just a prank for my friends.
 Nothing serious here.

-Angular & Google Maps
+*Using Angular & Google Maps*

 See it live [here](https://mandarini.github.io/TentBnB/)

 Always useful:
 [angular to gh pages](https://github.com/angular/angular-cli/wiki/stories-github-pages)

-Steps for deployment of Angular SPA to github pages:
+##Steps for deployment of an Angular SPA to GitHub pages:

 1. Create js file with code from [websemantics/gh-pages-spa](https://github.com/websemantics/gh-pages-spa).
 Just copy the code from [this](https://github.com/websemantics/gh-pages-spa/blob/master/ghspa.js) file here, and